-We have audited the financial statements of the governmental activities, major fund and the aggregate remaining fund information of the Allegan County Road Commission, Allegan County, Michigan, for the fiscal year ended December 31, 2020, and have issued our report thereon dated June 16, 2021.
-Professional standards require that we provide you with information related to our audit.
+We have audited the financial statements of the governmental activities, the major fund, and the aggregate remaining fund information of the Allegan County Road Commission, Allegan County, Michigan, for the fiscal year ended December 31, 2022.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated October 14, 2021.
+Professional standards also require that we communicate to you the following information related to our audit.